Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Related Works

-The algorithm proposed in this paper is also an optimization-based methods.
+The method proposed in this paper is also an optimization-based algorithm.
 To plan efficiently, we do not adopt discrete states to represent trajectory and model the problem as an OCP, but propose a lightweight, compact and high-order smooth trajectory representation, reducing the dimension of optimization variables and simplifying the problem.